slbailey/Retrovue/docs/components/content-manager.md

 - Runtime and duration data
 - Ad break markers and restrictions
 - Content ratings and classifications

+### Promotion Workflow: Library → Broadcast Catalog

+The Library Domain discovers, ingests, enriches, and reviews media.
+Once an operator decides "this can air," they run `retrovue assets promote`.
+Promotion writes a new row into `catalog_asset` in the Broadcast Domain.
+That row includes:

+- title (guide-facing)
+- duration_ms (used by scheduler math)
+- tags (used to satisfy template_block rule_json)
+- file_path (what ChannelManager will actually playout)
+- canonical (if true, it's allowed on air)
+- source_ingest_asset_id (for provenance / audit)

+After promotion, ScheduleService may consider that CatalogAsset when filling a schedule block.
+If canonical=false, it's visible to operators but still forbidden to air.

+**Critical Rules:**

+- **ScheduleService is forbidden** to schedule any CatalogAsset with canonical=false.
+- **Runtime / ChannelManager is forbidden** to playout any CatalogAsset with canonical=false.

 ### ChannelManager / Producer (Future)